At a Glance

 Make sure to express your genuine passion for helping others during the interview.
 Share personal experiences or stories that highlight your commitment to supporting individuals with learning disabilities.

-Effective communication is key in this role.
-Be prepared to discuss how you would communicate with individuals, their families, and other team members.
-Use examples to illustrate your ability to listen and respond respectfully.
+Since communication is key in this role, be prepared to discuss how you would communicate effectively with both the individuals you support and your team.
+Use examples from past experiences to illustrate your points.

 ✨Highlight Adaptability

 Support work can be unpredictable, so it's important to showcase your adaptability.
-Discuss situations where you've had to adjust your approach or think on your feet to meet someone's needs.
+Discuss situations where you've had to adjust your approach or plans to meet the needs of those you were supporting.

 ✨Understand the Role

-Familiarise yourself with the responsibilities of a Support Worker.
-Be ready to talk about how you would encourage independence and support daily living tasks, as well as how you would respect individuals' rights and choices.
+Familiarise yourself with the specific responsibilities of a Support Worker.
+Be ready to discuss how you would encourage independence and respect the dignity of those you support, as well as how you would handle various daily living tasks.